-9.2.4.
+10.2.5.
 Recording and disseminating academic publications

-- After the manuscript is submitted and approved, the publication is included in the record of academic publication, to be managed by POLITO.
+- After the manuscript is submitted and approved, the publication is included in the Dissemination Tracker, managed by POLITO and ICLEI.
+In particular, in case of data collected by local partners under the coordination of WP4 Task leaders, the local partners are not allowed to use the data on their own, but they have to agree with the WP4 leader about the use (and then the publication) of the collected data.
+The WP4 leader will coordinate the data publication within theWP4, taking care that everyone' work will be exploited at its best.
 This file will be available, and regularly updated, on the Basecamp platform, so that all partners are aware of publications by the consortium. - > ICLEI shares information on relevant new publications on the project website.

-9.3.
+10.3.
 Dissemination guidelines

-9.3.1.
+10.3.1.
 Open Access

-As stated in the Grant Agreement, article 29.2 Open access to Gold and Green scientific publications standards, "The proGIreg papers must be published in Open Access journals to make the outcomes accessible to as wide an audience as possible".
+As stated in the Grant Agreement, article 29.2 Open access to Gold and Green scientific publications standards, "The proGlreg papers must be published in Open Access journals to make the outcomes accessible to as wide an audience as possible".

-The Grant Agreement article 29.3 on Open access to research data also specifies the regulation for the publishing of data collected during the project.
+The Grant Agreement article 29.3 on Open access to research data also specifies the regulation for the publishing of data collected during the project. (see the Data management Plan (deliverable 4.2).